michael-codesjs/clockup/README.md

 You'll first have to:
 - Set the **AWS_REGION** enviroment variable to whatever region you deployed the services to.
 For example: `export AWS_REGION=eu-central-1`.
-- Generate enviroment variables, you can do so by running the **setup-dev.js** file in the root directory
+- Generate enviroment variables.
+You can do so by running the **setup-dev.js** file in the root directory.

 Refer to the `package.json` for specific tests.
 Otherwise, run: